- Search The Registry

 - Teacher’s Forum

 - My Account

 *Sara Gómez was born on this date in 1942.
-She was an Afro-Cuban filmmaker.
+She was an Afro Cuban filmmaker.

-Raised by her paternal grandmother and four aunts, she grew up surrounded by Afro-Cuban professionals, including family members who played in the Havana Philharmonic Orchestra, and attended dances at black recreational societies like the Porvenir and El Club Progreso (The Progressive Club), which inspired her studies at the Conservatory of Music in Havana.
+Raised by her paternal grandmother and four aunts, she grew up surrounded by Afro-Cuban professionals, including family members who played in the Havana Philharmonic Orchestra and attended dances at black recreational societies like the Porvenir and El Club Progreso (The Progressive Club), which inspired her studies at the Conservatory of Music in Havana.

 Gómez was not poor or uneducated.
 Being brought up around scholars and art that shaped the culture around her, she used her voice to represent those who do not like those seen in her work.
-Gómez explored journalism by writing for the youth magazine Mella and for the Communist Party newspaper Noticias de Hoy (News of Today) before taking a position at the newly formed Instituto Cubano Del Arte e Industria Cinematográficos (ICAIC).
-At the ICAIC she became the first female film director in Cuba.
+Gómez explored journalism by writing for the youth magazine Mella and the Communist Party newspaper Noticias de Hoy (News of Today) before taking a position at the newly formed Instituto Cubano Del Arte e Industria Cinematográficos (ICAIC).
+At the ICAIC, she became the first female film director in Cuba.
 Gómez made a series of documentary shorts on assigned topics before directing her first feature-length film.
-Cuban directors see documentaries as an important training ground because it forces them to focus on the material reality of Cuba, consequently, emphasizing filmmaking as an expression or tool of the culture.
+Cuban directors see documentaries as an essential training ground because it forces them to focus on the material reality of Cuba, consequently emphasizing filmmaking as an expression or tool of the culture.